 - Machine learning can help to optimize marketing budgets

-- Machine learning can be used to cluster the best buyer personas
+- ML can be used to cluster the best buyer personas

 - Machine learning can be used to identify the best channels after the campaign is already started

-- Machine learning can be used to predict customer churn
+- ML can be used to predict customer churn

 Yes, machine learning can help with all these things.
 However, as always in the case of machine learning, you will need a data set and a model.
 And the more data you collect, the more accurate and effective your model will be.
 Here we have already prepared a guide on using artificial intelligence and machine learning for predicting customer churn.